slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Anyone who lives within their means suffers from a lack of imagination.' -- Oscar Wilde*

+> *'Life is understood backwards, but must be lived forwards.' -- Kierkegaard*

+> *'You can’t connect the dots looking forward; you can only connect them looking backwards.
+So you have to trust that the dots will somehow connect in your future.' -- Steve Jobs*

 <!--
 make the exercise: imagine you life in 10years. possible futures -->